JDBC-ODBC Bridge Connector for SSIS

 • Consume real-time JDBC-ODBC Bridge data in SSIS

-• Consume realtime JDBC-ODBC Bridge API data in SSIS
+• Consume real-time JDBC-ODBC Bridge API data in SSIS

 • JDBC-ODBC Bridge ODBC Driver | ODBC Driver for JDBC-ODBC Bridge | ODBC JDBC-ODBC Bridge Driver | SSIS JDBC-ODBC Bridge Source | SSIS JDBC-ODBC Bridge Destination